 HOLLY JOHNSON "Atomic City"

-Further down the page you will find the original 1989 video for "Atomic City".
-The video above features Holly Johnson being interviewed and performing the song on German TV.
+Further down the page, you will find the original 1989 video for "Atomic City".
+The video above features Holly Johnson performing the song on Top Of The Pops, on June 29th 1989.

 With its intro sampled from T-Rex, "Atomic City" was an energetic dance track with a big production, funky bassline and anti-nuclear lyrics.
 Personally, I thought it was the best track on the best-selling Blast album, but I always like an extravagant 80s production.